 Robert L. Bernstein Fellowship in International Human Rights

 The Bernstein Fellowship provides an opportunity for a recent graduate to spend one year doing human rights advocacy work at Human Rights in China in its New York or Hong Kong office.
 The deadline to apply is November 4, 2016.
+Applications may be either mailed in to HRIC's New York office or emailed to email@example.com.
 Learn more about the Bernstein Fellowship.

 Sinsheimer Children’s Rights Fellowship